eusoubrasileiro/stocks/Progress.md

 - [x] Implement `NaiveGapExpert` based on analysis that ~93% of gaps smaller than 230 points close for `WIN@` mini-bovespa (prototype `Gaps Closing Patterns - WIN`) Used 4 pivot points (R1, R2, S1 and S2) formula on each of the last 5 days and placed limit orders on support and resistances closer to the open-price.
 Limit orders where limited to 2 per gap.
 Metatrader 5 backtest gave first EA profitable with 8 expected pay-off and sharp of 0.08.
 Back-tested also with `WIN@D` and `WIN@N` with similar results.
     - [x] Need to remove limit orders if gap is reached before they are triggered
+    - [x] Built C++ dll from Armadillo library compiling with mingw targeting x86-64
-    - [x] Wrote simple unit test script for Armadillo C++ library `dll` wrapping
+    - [x] Wrote simple mql5 unit test script for Armadillo C++ library `dll` wrapping
-    - [x] Remove support-resistances equal - Using unique from Armadillo C++ library
+    - [x] Remove support-resistances equal.
+Used unique function from Armadillo library "cpparm.dll"
     - [x] Fixed wrong usage of `CopyRates` and `CopyOpen` including for previous day pivots calculation
+    1. When using `CopyRates(sname, PERIOD_D1, 0, 5, rates)` for calculation of pivots the actual day index 0 gets included (with ohlc all equal to open-price).
+Somehow that makes the pivots more closer and make sharp go to 0.10 and the expected pay-off to 9.3 .
+We can think as we modify the formula of pivots as consequence the stops and limits are placed closer to our entries.
+We can see on graph better results also after 2017 (where we have a big up trend?).
+Long trades won goes to 100% 269.
+Loss trades were 15%.
+436 Trades 1245 Deals
+    2. When removing the unique support-resistances expected pay-off went to 4.5.
+Loss trades went to 34%.
+443 Trades 1122 Deals
+    3. When using `CopyRates` just with the last 5 days and unique support-resistances the expected pay-off goes to 7.88 sharp goes to 0.06 and Loss Trades to 43%.
+Total Trades 335 and 867 Deals.
+Seams to be accordingly explained above much less entries probably due support-resistances too far-apart.
+    - It's expected that once histogram of volume at price are used for defining support-resistance zones better results than those points 1, 2 and 3 above will be reached.
+    - [ ] Improve by using support and resistances based on volume at price.
+    - [ ] Improve also including size of order based on strength of resistance-support.
-    - [ ] Remove support-resistences too closer apart from array of pivots
+    - [ ] Remove support-resistances too closer apart from array of pivots
     - [ ] Make it generic for stocks or other instruments
     - [ ] Use different stop-loss for each limit orders smaller
-    - [ ] Can be improved by using better support and resistences based on volume at price
     - [ ] Maybe use trailling stops?
     - [ ] Use different size of positions for different support/resistences?